heracle/centurion/README.md

 ### How to run
 Clone the git repository.
-Go to the `centurion/src` folder and run `python3 main.py STRATEGY_1 STRATEGY_2` to make two strategies fight against each other.
+Go to the `centurion` folder and run `./game STRATEGY_1 STRATEGY_2` to make two strategies fight against each other.

-Example `python3 main.py russia usa`
+Example `./game russia usa`

 <span style='color: #DD4C3F;'>Be careful to select the right order for the arguments</span>.
 That is, `python3 main.py russia usa` is not the same as `python3 main.py usa russia`.
 The first player is positioned on the top of the map and the second one on the bottom